 Although you have until April 15 to make the contribution for the previous year, it’s easier if you complete the contribution and the conversion before December 31 in the current year.
 That way both the deduction and the conversion appear on the same tax return.

-Step 2 – Convert the traditional IRA to Roth
+Step 2 – Convert from the Traditional IRA to Roth IRA

-If you opened a new traditional IRA, just convert the whole account.
+If you opened a new traditional IRA, just convert the entire balance in the Traditional IRA.
 If you used an existing account, convert the amount you contributed.
 Different IRA custodians have different procedures for this.
 Some let you do it online.
 Some ask you to fill out a paper form.
 If you don’t know the procedures, ask them.

-There is no minimum waiting period for doing the conversion.
+There is no minimum waiting period for the conversion.
 If your custodian is administratively capable, you can convert on the next day after your contribution is received.
+If your contribution must clear first, the wait is usually less than a week.

-Step 4 – Report the Roth conversion on federal tax form 8606
+Step 4 – Report the Roth Conversion on Your Federal Tax Return

-When you convert a traditional IRA to Roth, you report it on federal tax Form 8606.
-Because you are taking a deduction for the contribution, your conversion will be taxable.
-The deduction and the conversion come out to a wash on your federal income tax, but the conversion income will be exempt from your state income tax if you live in those states and you meet the age requirement if your state has one.
+You will receive a Form 1099-R from the IRA custodian next year when you convert from a Traditional IRA to Roth.
+When you enter the 1099-R into tax software, the software will generate Form 8606 and make it taxable because you are taking a deduction for the contribution.
+The deduction and the taxable conversion come out to a wash on your federal income tax, but the conversion income will be exempt from your state income tax if you live in those states and you meet the age requirement if your state has one.

 It’s too much work!